 - Season as desired (with any chosen herbs, zest, salt, or pepper);

 - Saute for a further few minutes (until soft (but not mushy)!

 Note: Make sure you use a healthy cooking oil or fat!
-Click here for Dr. Cate’s easy-to-follow table of healthy and unhealthy oils and fats for cooking.
+View Dr. Cate’s easy-to-follow table of healthy and unhealthy oils and fats for cooking here.
 Not even dandelion’s health benefits will offset using harmful vegetable oils, margarine, or other low quality oils and fats.

 Now, how do we best enjoy sauteed dandelion greens?
 Firstly, sauteed greens of any kind are a versatile wonder of cuisine.

 Really!
 Think of the countless possibilities where you could have sauteed vegetables, and dandelion is a great option: